 This course is intended to ensure that students: a) understand the various epidemiological research methods used to obtain evidence regarding infectious disease transmission and health outcomes; b) can interpret the existing evidence needed to make public health or policy recommendations; and c) are able to propose research strategies to obtain evidence needed to improve public health outcomes related to infectious diseases.
-Topic areas will include key infectious disease conditions that are relevant in the early 21st century, with additional focus on specific infections that are problematic during the year the course is offered (for example, 2016 will emphasize Zika virus).
-These include malaria, HIV infection, vector-borne infections, influenza, sexually transmitted diseases, emerging infectious diseases, health-care associated infections, and other conditions chosen by the students.
-Students will use the knowledge and skills gained in the course to design an original research study that addresses an important question related to infectious diseases.
+Topic areas will include key infectious diseases with great health threat in the early 21st century.
+These include HIV infection, other sexually transmitted diseases, tuberculosis, malaria, other vector-borne infections, influenza, diarrheal diseases, emerging infectious diseases (SARS, Zika, Ebola, etc.), and health-care associated infections.
+Additional topics will be offered to meet the need of students for one or two diseases that are not covered (to be determined in the first session of the class).
+Students will use the knowledge and skills gained in the course to design an original research study of their choice of an infectious diseases to address at least one research question using the knowledge and skills learned in this course